adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SDD.md

 =============
 ![physical view](https://github.com/adupo/csc4330/blob/master/DuoMonkeyEditor_Documentations/Assets/physical.PNG)

 A user uses the web application DuoMonkeyEditor.
-The web application sends input to web server which then forwards the messages to the user's partner.
-The user's partner using DuoMonkeyEditor sees the output of what the user typed and sends any edits to the web application and throught the server to be updated.
+The web application then sends input to a web server which in return delivers the text to the user's partner.
+The user's partner sees the output of what the user typed and sends any edits to the web application, through the server, to be updated.

 7. Database View
 =============
 ![database view](https://github.com/adupo/csc4330/blob/master/DuoMonkeyEditor_Documentations/Assets/ER_Diagram.png)

-A user participates in a session and edits in the text editor.
-Each session contains an instance of the text editor and the chat feature.
-This model was made with the presumption that two users would be using the application.
+The above graphical representation of the database for DuoMonkeyEditor represents the entities, and their attributes, that will be stored through FireBase.

 8. Work-Assignment View
 ====================